Short Biography Sander Thoenes

 1997 Transit

-Deciding that his next station would be Indonesia, he went to take courses in Indonesian culture and contemporary history and a language course in Bahasa Indonesia in the Netherlands in the first part of 1997.
+Having decided that his next station would be Indonesia, Sander went to take courses in Indonesian culture, contemporary history, and language in the Netherlands (Leiden University) during the first half of 1997.

-In the summer of 1997 he spent some weeks on the Financial Times office in Brussels (EU affairs) and on the FT head office in London (World Desk).
+In the summer of 1997 he spent some weeks at the Financial Times office in Brussels (EU affairs) and on the FT head office in London (World Desk).

 1997-1999

-In September of 1997 he went to live in Jakarta to be the FT's Indonesia correspondent.
-In two years, he wrote 608 articles for the Financial Times and contributed regularly to the Christian Science Monitor (Boston, USA), Vrij Nederland and Radio Deutsche Welle (Germany).
-Covered the proces of change and chaos following the downfall of dictator Soeharto, from all over Indonesia.
-He also did some reporting for Marketplace, a radio program on National Public Radio focusing on national/international business.
+In September 1997, Sander went to live in Jakarta to be FT's Indonesia correspondent.
+In two years, he not only wrote 608 articles for the Financial Times but also contributed regularly to the Christian Science Monitor (Boston, USA), Vrij Nederland (the Netherlands) and Radio Deutsche Welle (Germany).
+He covered the process of change and chaos following the downfall of dictator Suharto, from all over Indonesia.
+He also did some reporting for Marketplace, a radio program on National Public Radio focusing on national and international business.

-In December of 1998 he got to know Ian Nugrahane over the internet.
-In April of 1999 he visited the Netherlands for the last time for his brother's wedding, for which he was best man.
+In December 1998, he got to know Ian Nugrahane over the internet.
+Sander visited the Netherlands for the last time in April 1999, when his eldest brother got married.
+Sander was the best man at the wedding ceremony.

 21 september 1999

-Killed by a gunshot in Dili, East Timor, covering the landing of the Interfet peace keepers in East Timor.
+Sander was killed by a gunshot in Dili, East Timor, covering the landing of the Interfet peace keepers.

 Sander at work during the referendum in East Timor in September 1999